open/close all folders

 - Canine Companion: The family dogs are usually to be found at Robert's side.

-- Non-Human Sidekick: For Lord Robert.
+- Non-Human Sidekick: For Lord Grantham.

 - Pet's Homage Name: All three dogs' names are references to Ancient Egypt, and were likely chosen in tribute to the Earl of Carnarvon (real life owner of Highclere Castle AKA the Abbey) who financed Howard Carter's expedition.